 - And you can never go wrong with the classic pocho taco, a hard shell taco, ground beef pocho mix, chipotle crema, aged cheddar, pico de gallo, and avocado salsa.

 My mouth is watering as I write this.

 All of these options provide a superior long-term solution to quarantine dining than one-off take-out meals.
-Guerrilla Tacos may not be street food in the most literal sense during the pandemic, but its dedication to keeping DTLA fed with authentic Mexican cooking makes it worth a curbside visit.
+Guerrilla Tacos may not be street food in the most literal sense, but its dedication to keeping DTLA fed with authentic Mexican cooking makes it worth a curbside visit.